 921 – 928 MHz (New Zealand)

-All frequency bands – with the exception of (b) – were already defined according to IEEE Std 802.15.4 LECIM FSK.
+Operation in all of the frequency bands listed above, with the exception of (b), was defined in IEEE Std 802.15.4 LECIM FSK.
 Only frequency band (b) is added to cover the market demand in Korea.

 Changes to the 802.15.4k LECIM FSK PHY

-The amendment defined by the 802.15.4 Task Group 4w enhances the performance of the existing 802.15.4k LECIM FSK PHY for highly interfered license-exempt frequency bands by defining lower bit-rates, the split mode and improved FEC capabilities.
+The amendment defined by the 802.15.4 Task Group 4w enhances the performance of the existing 802.15.4k LECIM FSK PHY for highly interfered license-exempt frequency bands by defining lower bit-rates, split mode and improved FEC capabilities.

 For this purpose 802.15.4w uses existing LECIM FSK modulation schemes.
-It adds additional lower rates to cover the demands of LPWAN, and reduces the FSK deviation tolerance (only split mode).
+802.15.4w adds additional lower rates to cover the demands of LPWAN, and reduces the FSK deviation tolerance (only split mode).
 Hence, no new PHY modulation scheme is introduced and 802.15.4w can be transmitted using most existing 802.15.4 chips that support FSK modulation.

 An additional change to the 802.15.4k LECIM FSK PHY is the introduction of the split mode.
 The split mode is required to meeting the FCC requirement of a maximum dwell time of 400ms for low bit-rates, and to improve the performance in highly interfered channels.
 Fragmentation was already defined for the 802.15.4k LECIM DSSS PHY, but was missing in case of the amended FSK PHY.
-However, for improved robustness 4w splits (or fragments) the transmit data after the FEC encoding, which is required to achieve the required interference robustness as requested in the PAR.
-Furthermore, the re-assembly of the radio-bursts (fragments) in case of the split mode is done using well-known time and frequency patterns, which reduces the overhead compared to existing fragmentation schemes in case of short fragments.
+However, for improved robustness 802.15.4w splits (or fragments) the transmit data after the FEC encoding, which is required to achieve the required interference robustness as requested in the PAR.
+Furthermore, the re-assembly of the radio-bursts (fragments) in case of split mode is done using well-known time and frequency patterns, which reduces the overhead compared to existing fragmentation schemes in case of short fragments.
 As the FEC encoding uses convolutional codes already defined in 802.15.4, or Low Density Parity Check (LDPC) codes that can be implemented in software, existing 802.15.4 chips can be utilized to generate 802.15.4w compliant signals.

 For the split mode special symbol-rates and channel spacings are defined.
-A symbol rate matching the channel spacing allows for very efficient detection and decoding algorithms based on the Fast Fourier Transform (FFT).
-The defined therefore value bases on multiples of approx. 2.38 kHz.
+A symbol rate matching the channel spacing allows for very efficient detection and decoding algorithms based on Fast Fourier Transforms (FFT).
+The defined symbol-rates and channel spacings therefore base on multiples of approximately 2.38 kHz.
 This value has been chosen as it can be easily generated in most existing 802.15.4 chips using standard frequency synthesizers and standard crystal oscillator frequencies.

 Overview of Coexistence Mechanisms in 802.15.4w

-The developed amendment follows the coexistence mechanisms defined for 802.15.4.
-In addition, it furthermore adds or improves existing mechanisms.
-These mechanisms are e.g.:
+The developed amendment uses the coexistence mechanisms defined for 802.15.4.
+In addition, it adds or improves existing mechanisms.
+These mechanisms are:

 Split Mode: In the split mode the data is transmitted in at least 12 radio-bursts on at least 12 different frequencies.
 Hence, the available frequency spectrum is uniformly deployed, leading to less channel use for co-existing systems.
 Additionally, many different 802.15.4w systems can operate on the same frequency band without impairing each other band by using different time and frequency hopping patterns.